 For 1993-2006: Weighted average farm gate price in the province of Jilin, a major area of commercial maize production in China.
 Since 2007: The farm gate price is the the nationally representative weighted average sale price received by farmers.
 The series accounts for the North-east region of China (the most important producing region in China, at about 50% of the value of production, which includes the provinces of Jilin, Heilongjiang, Liaoning and the Autonomous Region of Inner Mongolia).
-The 2021 preliminary estimate is the price in 2020 multiplied by the 2021 average Producer Price Index for maize (average based on quarterly price indices) from the National Bureau of Statistics of China.

-Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press; Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China.
+Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press.

 As full data on stocks from national sources are not available for the period covered, it was not possible to determine the trade status based on production and consumption data.
-Trade status is thus determined based on imports and exports data from the Customs General Administration of China - for the period 1993-2009: Net exporter (NE); for the period 2010-21: Net importer (NI).
+Trade status is thus determined based on imports and exports data from the Customs General Administration of China - for the period 1993-2009: Net exporter (NE); for the period 2010-18: Net importer (NI).